Duchess Cecilie of Mecklenburg-Schwerin: Impact as German Crown Princess

 Cecilie made considerable impact in a number of areas including women's education.
 Several schools and roads were named after her.
-On 6 December 1906, at AG Vulcan Stettin's shiptard, she christened the Norddeutscher Lloyd steamship SS Kronprinzessin Cecilie.
+On 6 December 1906, at AG Vulcan Stettin's shipyard, she christened the Norddeutscher Lloyd steamship SS Kronprinzessin Cecilie.
 For Cecilie, who had a great passion for the sea since childhood, the gesture brought her great joy and honour.
 Towards the end of 1910, the couple undertook a tour to Ceylon, India, and Egypt.
 Cecilie's life in Berlin was a constant round of royal duties: attending military parades, gala state banquets, official ceremonies, and other courtly activities.
 She also made state visits to foreign courts, such as the Austrian Emperor Franz Josef in Vienna.
 In May 1911, Cecilie and the crown prince visited the Russian imperial court in Saint Petersburg.
 The visit coincided with the birthday of the Russian tsar.
 In June 1911, they attended the coronation of King George V and Queen Mary in London.
 A British illustrated magazine, The Sphere, called them "our beloved visitors for the coronation".
 Queen Mary was particularly fond of the imperial couple and maintained contact with Cecilie until her death in 1953.
 The 1911 visit to London was Cecilie's last as representative of the German Empire.